Why Study Architecture at Dalhousie?

 Why Come to Halifax?

 As a historic port city on the Atlantic Ocean, Halifax has diversity and character.
 It's a vibrant city with a relaxed pace.
 Distances are walkable and walking is enjoyable.
+The School of Architecture occupies a prime location in the centre of Halifax, in a historic building within easy walking distance from all urban amenities.
 Outside the city, the coastal towns and landscapes of Nova Scotia are famous as tourist destinations, with many recreation options available.

 Halifax has six universities and architecture students may take elective courses at all of them.
 Dalhousie University is the largest university in Atlantic Canada, with a comprehensive range of disciplines.
 As the academic, political, and economic heart of the region, Halifax has a population of 400,000, with the same level of amenities as larger cities but a lower cost of living.
 Direct flights are available to many cities in North America and Europe.